dotnet/EntityFramework.Docs/docs/getting-started/aspnet5.rst

 Now that you have a model, you can use migrations to create a database for you.
     - Open a command prompt (**Windows Key + R**, type **cmd**, click **OK**)
     - Use the ``cd`` command to navigate to the project directory
-    - Run ``dnvm use 1.0.0-beta6``
+    - Run ``dnvm use 1.0.0-beta7``
-    - Run ``dnx . ef migration add MyFirstMigration`` to scaffold a migration to create the initial set of tables for your model.
+    - Run ``dnx ef migrations add MyFirstMigration`` to scaffold a migration to create the initial set of tables for your model.
-    - Run ``dnx . ef migration apply`` to apply the new migration to the database.
+    - Run ``dnx ef database update`` to apply the new migration to the database.
 Because your database doesn't exist yet, it will be created for you before the migration is applied.

 .. tip::
-    If you make future changes to your model, you can use the ``dnx . ef migration add`` command to scaffold a new migration to apply the corresponding changes to the database.
-Once you have checked the scaffolded code (and made any required changes), you can use the ``dnx . ef migration apply`` command to apply the changes to the database.
+    If you make future changes to your model, you can use the ``dnx ef migrations add`` command to scaffold a new migration to apply the corresponding changes to the database.
+Once you have checked the scaffolded code (and made any required changes), you can use the ``dnx database update`` command to apply the changes to the database.

 Create a controller
 -------------------